yipy0005/Basic-Molecular-Docking-Workshop/README.md

 Welcome to the **Basic Molecular Docking Workshop**!
 This guide will walk you through every step, from installing Anaconda to setting up and activating your workshop environment.
 Even if you're completely new to using a terminal (the program where you type commands), don’t worry—we’ve got you covered.

+> **Note:** First complete the setup steps below to configure your environment, then follow the step-by-step instructions in [TUTORIAL.md](https://github.com/yipy0005/Basic-Molecular-Docking-Workshop/blob/main/TUTORIAL.md) to learn how to perform molecular docking.

 ---

 ## Table of Contents